paulapipkin/sales_predictions/README.md

 - After some pre cleaning, two copies of the data were made so EDA could be done without risking leakage.
 - EDA was used to show correlations between some relevant features
-- Two models were applied, Linear Regression and Decision Tree
+- Three models were applied, Linear Regression, Decision Tree and Random Forrest

 ## Results